Does your apartment feel chilly?

 Here’s how we came up with that number:

 - 4,500 X 0.13 = 585

 - 585 ÷ 1,000 = $0.58 cents per day

 As you can see, it’s very inexpensive to operate a space heater on a daily basis for long periods of time.
 And, you can get a considerable amount of savings if you don’t run the heater on full blast all day long.

 Space Heater Safety Tips

-These days, space heaters are very safe to use indoors.
+These days, the best space heaters are very safe to use indoors.
 But, to ensure you stay safe while operating it, here are some additional tips to follow:

 - Never Use an Extension Cord — To ensure that your space heater is using electricity optimally, it needs to be plugged directly into a wall outlet.
 If it’s not, this could result in too much power being pulled, which can cause a short circuit, trip the breaker, or catch the extension cord on fire,

 - Choose the Best Location — Your space heater needs to be placed in an area where it can’t get accidentally knocked over and where it can distribute the heat evenly and efficiently.
-For ceramic, fan, and infrared heaters, putting these in a corner or closer to a wall is a good option so the heat can flow through the whole room.
+For ceramic heaters, fan heaters, and infrared heaters, putting these in a corner or closer to a wall is a good option so the heating element can distribute hot air through the whole room.
 Oil filled heaters usually work best when placed near the center of a room, but make sure they don’t become tripping hazards.
 It’s also a good idea to keep all of these heaters away from flammable items, including furniture, drapes, and papers, among other items.

 - Don’t Leave it Alone — The goal of a space heater is to keep you warm while you’re in the apartment.
 If you leave your heater alone, this could lead to an increased risk of fire.
 Thus, only run your space heater when you or other people are around.